bplmaps/lmec-main-site/content/projects/digital-projects/georeferencing.md

 - Layering a historic map on top of a modern web map
 - Layering one historic map on top of another
 - Superimposing modern data on top of a historic map
-- Transcribing geospatial data from a historic maps, such as labels, features, or outlines
+- Transcribing geospatial data from historic maps, such as labels, features, or outlines

 Georeferencing is sometimes known as *georectifying*, *geotransforming*, or *warping*.
 As a user, you will most commonly encounter georeferenced maps when you see a historic map dispayed on top of a modern map base layer in an interactive web map viewer.